Jordan-Finlay/blog_online/README.md

 	- A comments section on posts
 	- A friends list/add friends

-Following closely to friends list (also mentioned above) I would push the ability to be able to see all of your friends posts in a list such as you can your own.
+Following closely to friends list (also mentioned above) I would push the ability to be able to see all of your friends posts in a list in the same way you can see your own.

 I think these features would add a great touch to the website making it a lot more interactive for users and would bring more to the blog website.